VanshVarshney/Coffee-Shop-A-Full-Stack-App/README.md

 ### Frontend

-The `./frontend` directory contains a complete Ionic frontend to consume the data from the Flask server.
+The `./frontend` directory contains a complete Ionic frontend to consume the data from the Flask server..

 [View the README.md within ./frontend for more details.](./frontend/README.md)